Close Banner

 7. Learn How to Find the Shortest Waits

 We frogs know a few ways to skip the lines.
 We've already discussed arriving early and staying late.
 We also offer park plans to help you find your way through the most attractions.
 While we do enjoy a bit of spontaneity in our day, having a park plan in place helps us hit the most popular attractions before lines form, enjoy rides with consistent or low wait times (and do other things) midday and jump in dwindling lines before park closure.
 Consult the wait times in the Disneyland app to find the shortest waits.
 You can also use the free Genie feature in the Disneyland app.
-You can input your interests and Genie will make suggestions for when to ride rides with the shortest wait.
-Don't get this confused with the option paid Genie+, which we will get into shortly.
+You can input your interests and Genie will make suggestions for when to ride attractions with the shortest wait.
+Don't get this confused with the optional Lightning Lane Multi Pass service (at an extra cost), which we will get into shortly.

 Tips for Disneyland in Summer - Scanning into Lightning Lane

-Guests cannot start making Genie+ or individual Lightning Lane selections until they have entered a theme park for the day.
-You can purchase discount Disneyland tickets already loaded with Genie+ or purchase Genie+ each day through the Disneyland app once you have entered the park.
-We have a couple of hopful posts to explain Genie+ and individual Lightning Lanes in more detail:
+Guests cannot start making Lightning Lane selections until they have entered a theme park for the day.
+You can purchase discount Disneyland tickets already loaded with Lightning Lane Multi Pass or purchase Multi Pass each day through the Disneyland app once you have entered the park (price may vary by day).
+We have a couple of hopful posts to explain Lightning Lanes in more detail:

-If you are familiar with Genie+ and individual Lightning Lanes at Disney World, definitely read up on how to use these services at Disneyland as things operate differently between the parks.
+If you are familiar with Lightning Lanes at Walt Disney World, definitely read up on how to use these services at Disneyland as things operate differently between the parks.
 The good news is that there are a lot more choices throughout the day at Disneyland.
-Also, both rides that offer individual Lightning Lane lines at Disney California Adventure have Single Rider, so that's a way to skip the line without paying any extra money.

 Tips for Disneyland in Summer - Radiator Springs Racers

 At Disney California Adventure, you'll want to ride Mater's Junkyard Jamboree and Luigi's Rollickin' Roadsters before hitting the Radiator Springs Racers Single Rider line.
 An alternative plan is to head straight to Pixar Pier and hit Incredicoaster, Toy Story Midway Mania!, Pixar Pal-A-Round and other rides in that area before the lines develop.
-Guardians of the Galaxy does have its shortest wait of the day in the first hour of park opening.
-Everyone else heads to Radiator Springs Racers and WEB SLINGERS first.
-Avoid those two to accomplish a lot elsewhere.
+Guardians of the Galaxy has its shortest wait of the day in the first hour of park opening.
+Everyone else heads to Radiator Springs Racers.

-11. Save the Longer Indoor or Shaded Rides and Shows for the Hottest Part of the Day
+10. Save the Longer Indoor or Shaded Rides for the Hottest Part of the Day

 During the afternoons when it's especially warm and crowds are at their peak, cool off inside on a longer ride or show.
 Pirates of the Caribbean, Soarin' Over California and "it's a small world" fit the bill.
+Be aware that "it's a small world" has a new verse and new characters for the Disneyland 70th Anniversary Celebration, so the wait will most likely be longer than usual this summer!
 A visit to the Enchanted Tiki Room with a Dole Whip may be in order!
 Explore the fun indoor queue in Mickey & Minnie's Runaway Railway before boarding the ride.
 We have a few more tips to beat the heat in our post on hot tips for cool trips to Disneyland in summer.

-Cool Tips for Visiting Disneyland in Summer - Rogers the Musical Marquee
+Tips for Visiting Disneyland in Summer - Pixar Pals Playtime Party

 12. Take a Break in the Afternoon (and Watch the Sun)